Chilling with drinks in Bruges, Belgium (photograph by my daughter, 7)

 5. When traveling, ideally each child should have their own camera.
 Sharing a camera is a bummer even for adults and gives parents a headache.
 If you have one camera and two kids, alternate who takes photos each day so they have ownership for the full day.
 Just set expectations.
 Another benefit of an extra camera is that if one breaks, you can alternate days with the one still working.
 Make it as low key as possible.
 Again, let them know the plan in advance.

 6. Don't censor.
 Don't hover.
 Don't be a control freak, it's their deal.
-Don't worry about f-stops or speed or composition or whether a subject is worthy of their efforts.
-Focus on your own photography (pun intended).

 8. Cameras will be dropped, forgotten bumped, sticky or wet.
 Camera ownership means taking responsibility for the camera at all times when you are holding/carrying it.
 We spent 21 days on the road with just 3 mishaps.
 One camera was dropped twice (on concrete, of course, not soft cushy carpeting) and one was forgotten in a jacket at a restaurant and was actually there upon return 2 hours later.